ehmicky/error-serializer/README.md

 By default, when an error with custom [`classes`](#classes) is parsed, its constructor is not called.
-In most cases, this is not a problem though since any property set by the constructor is preserved providing it is serializable and enumerable.
+In most cases, this is not a problem though since any property previously set by the constructor is still preserved, providing it is serializable and enumerable.

 However, if the `error.constructorArgs` property is set, the constructor will be called with those arguments.
-It it throws, `Error` will be used as the error class instead.
+It it throws, `Error` will be used as a fallback error class.

 <!-- eslint-disable fp/no-class, fp/no-this, fp/no-mutation -->